citusdata/postgresql-hll/README.markdown

 If you aren't using the `pg_config` on your path (or don't have it on your path), specify the correct one to build against:

-        PG_CONFIG=/usr/pgsql-9.1/bin/pg_config make
+        PG_CONFIG=/usr/pgsql-9.3/bin/pg_config make

 Or to build with what's on your path, just:

         make

-If you're building on OS X with `clang` as the default C/C++ compiler, you'll need to specify `gcc` as your compiler:
+If you wish to build with an alternate C/C++ compiler, say `gcc`, then you can specify it like so:

         make CC=gcc CXX=gcc

+(This may be useful if an older `clang` is the default compiler.)

 Or for the debug build: